icecave/make/README.md

-# Rinq Makefiles
+# Icecave Makefiles

-This repository contains common Makefile configurations used by Rinq projects.
+This repository contains common Makefile configurations used by Icecave projects.

 **The contents is not intended to be used by third-parties and may change at any time without notice.**